 Click the three dots.

 Step 3: Choose Settings from this menu.

-Step 5: Click on the eye next to a site to show the saved password.
+Step 7: Click on the eye next to the password to view the saved password.

-The next section continues with how to show a saved password in an older version of Chrome.
+The next section continues with more information about how to complete this process in an older version of Chrome.

 Method 2 – How to Find Stored Passwords in Older Versions of Google Chrome (Guide with Pictures)

 The steps in this article were performed in the Google Chrome browser on a computer running Windows 7.
 Once you have found the passwords that are saved in Chrome, you will be able to view them or delete them.

 If you have a Windows password set for your Windows user account, then you will need to know that password before you are able to view them.

 Step 1: Open the Google Chrome Web browser.